 The bathhouses are within walking distance.
 And the inside is so spacious!
 You can really spread out in there.
 All you need to bring are your sleeping bags/linens and your food, and you’re good to go!
 (Pets are not allowed in or around the yurts.)

 Yurts are currently located at Cloudland Canyon State Park, High Falls State Park (these yurts sleep 5), Red Top Mountain State Park, Fort Yargo State Park, Tugaloo State Park, and Sweetwater Creek State Park.

-At Reed Bingham State Park in south Georgia, Chattahoochee Bend State Park near Newnan, and High Falls State Park in middle Georgia, paddle-in campsites are available.
 Just a short paddle from the parking area at Reed Bingham, there is a primitive group camping site on an island!
 (It sleeps 30.)
-At Chattahoochee Bend, you can either hike 5.5 miles, or paddle down the river to one of eight backcountry sites.
-And at High Falls, you can paddle to a primitive campground that has an outhouse, and sleeps 25.
+At Chattahoochee Bend, you can either hike 5.5 miles or paddle down the river to one of eight backcountry sites.
+And at High Falls, you can paddle to a primitive campground with an outhouse that sleeps 25.
 Talk about getting away from it all!